-The Conversation Builder Platform's Knowledge Base tool allows you to export an existing Knowledge Base or create new Knowledge Base articles which will then be processed by our NLU engine.
-This allows your automation to leverage intents and entities in order to recommend the most accurate Knowledge Base articles to an inquiring user.
-FAQ automations and Agent Advisor widgets are driven by a Knowledge Base full of these articles, intelligently delivering the right content to the user at the right time.
+The Knowledge Base application in the Conversation Builder platform allows you to create and manage knowledge bases and articles, which are then processed by our NLU engine.
+This allows your bot to leverage intents and entities to recommend the most accurate articles to an inquiring consumer.
+FAQ bots and Agent Advisor widgets are both driven by a knowledge base full of articles, intelligently delivering the right content to the consumer at the right time.

-As mentioned earlier, the Knowledge Base uses our Natural Language Understanding (NLU) algorithms to match the articles to the user input.
-Each article has a title and a series of intent qualifies, against which the NLU engine compares the user's input.
-If it finds a match to a reasonable degree of certainty, it will "serve" the appropriate article to your user.
+The Knowledge Base uses our Natural Language Understanding (NLU) algorithms to match articles to consumer input.
+Each article has a title and a series of intent qualifiers, against which the NLU engine compares the consumer's input.
+If it finds a match to a reasonable degree of certainty, it will "serve" the appropriate article to the consumer.

 Tags are used to highlight the key nouns in the intent and title.
 For instance “How do I reset my password?” would have a tag of “password” and perhaps “reset”.

 The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.

 - In the Dashboard, click Add Knowledge Base in the upper-right corner.